martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 thumbnail: https://github.com/martinkearn/Content/raw/master/Blogs/Images/pesterThumb.png
 type: article
 status: draft
-published: 2021/02/17 09:00:00
+published: 2021/02/18 11:00:00
 categories:
   - Pester
   - Testing
   - PowerShell
 ---

-OK, I'll admit it ..... despite being an IT veteran of 23+ years, I've never really had to deal with integration testing until recently.
+I'll admit it ..... despite being an IT veteran of 23+ years, I've never really had to deal with integration testing until recently.

 The project I was on used Pester and PowerShell to integration test the deployed system was doing what it was supposed to be doing.